italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - UNIX Timestamp with the expiry time of the JWT.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
-      - UNIX Timestamp with the time of JWT issuance.
+      - OPTIONAL.
+UNIX Timestamp with the time of JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **jti**
       - Unique identifier for the DPoP proof JWT.
 The value SHOULD be set using a *UUID v4* value according to [:rfc:`4122`].